ludocracy/kollaboscope/README.md

 This app was rewritten in React with a Firebase backend.
 [Try it here!](https://kollaboscope-183217.firebaseapp.com/).
 ## Instructions
 ### To develop this project
-1. fork and clone this project
+1. fork and clone this project into a local directory
-2. `npm install`
+2. navigate to the directory from your terminal and enter `npm install`
-3.  add a .env file with credentials to an existing firebase database
+3.  add a .env file with credentials to your own firebase instance
 ```
 REACT_APP_API_KEY=<YOUR-API-KEY>
 REACT_APP_AUTH_DOMAIN=<YOUR-AUTH-DOMAIN>